What is a Certified Business Intermediary?

 Do thoughts of selling your business ever cross your mind?

 No doubt you have a good idea of what your business is worth.
 However, there are many factors to consider when putting your company on the market.
 Is now the best time to sell?
-Should I look for a cash deal or consider certain terms?
+Should I look for a cash deal or consider specific terms?
 What about confidentiality?

-Business Intermediary – also known as a business broker
+Business Intermediary – also known as a Business Broker.

 A Certified Business Intermediary is an experienced, proven professional whose claim of competence is supported and documented.
-With the skills necessary to handle the marketing, negotiations, and complex details involved, a CBI can successfully complete the purchase or sale of your business.
+With the skills necessary to handle the marketing, negotiations, and complex details involved, a CBI can complete the purchase or sale of your business.

 Learn more: Why choose Rogerson Business Services?